In the 2005 film Mulan II, Shang does this. The princesses can also be seen as performing this, as they risk their happiness for political alliance.

 Child's Play 3: Whitehurst jumps on a live grenade to save his friends.

 The Exorcist: Father Karras, in a flight of rage in the very end of the film, tackles the possessed Regan, demanding that the creature take his body instead.
 It does so, freeing Regan, and in a struggle between himself and it, the Father throws himself out of the bedroom window, killing himself in the fall down the stairs, thus preventing it from getting to Regan (and hopefully anyone else) again.

-X2 and X-Men: The Last Stand: Jean Grey accomplishes this, twice: The first time, when the Blackbird is frozen at Alkali Lake with the dam about to burst in mere minutes, Jean steps off the jet and uses her now heightened telekinesis to break the ice and allow the jet to lift off, at the same time psychically restraining her teammates to keep them from stopping her.
+Jean Grey accomplishes this in X2: X-Men United, when the Blackbird is frozen at Alkali Lake with the dam about to burst in mere minutes, Jean steps off the jet and uses her now heightened telekinesis to break the ice and allow the jet to lift off, at the same time psychically restraining her teammates to keep them from stopping her.
 She frees the jet seconds before she is seemingly crushed beneath tons of rushing water.

 Near The Wolverine's end, Wolverine sets himself up for one during his battle with Ichirō (who was piloting the Silver Samurai armor), only for Harada to step in and distract Yashida long enough for Logan to get his bearings.
 The distraction gets Harada impaled onto a massive heated sword.

 The Last Starfighter with Centauri as he defends Alex from the hitman.
 Also it's a case of an inverted trope as at the end of the movie Centauri comes back.